CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Preliminaries: A Family of Examples, Decision Trees, and BDDs

 \section{Preliminaries: A Family of Examples, Decision Trees, and BDDs}

 The theme of this paper is compressibility of Boolean functions, for which we need a family of examples that are indexed by some parameter.
-In \sectref{HadamardMatrices}, we introduce the family of \emph{Hadamard matrices} $\HadamardFamily$, which will play a role throughout the paper. \sectrefs{DecisionTrees}{BDDs} review decision trees and BDDs, respectively, and show how they can encode the members of $\HadamardFamily$.
+This section presents the set of \emph{Hadamard matrices} $\HadamardFamily$, which recur in \sectref{Overview} and \sectseqref{efficient-relations}{evaluation}.
+It also reviews Boolean functions, decision trees, and BDDs, and shows how decision trees and BDDs can encode the members of $\HadamardFamily$.

-\subsection{Hadamard Matrices}
+\paragraph{Hadamard Matrices}

-The family of Hadamard matrices, $\HadamardFamily = \{ H_{2^i} \mid i \geq 1 \}$, can be defined recursively: for $i \geq 1$, $H_{2^{i+1}} = H_{2^i} \tensor H_{2^i}$, with $H_2$ from \figref{HadamardMatrices} as the base case. where $\tensor$ denotes Kronecker product.\Omit{\footnote{ Others use a different indexing scheme: $H_2$ is the same as with our scheme (as is $H_4$), but the recursive definition is $H_{2^{i+1}} = H_2 \tensor H_{2^i}$, for $i \geq 1$.
+The family of Hadamard matrices, $\HadamardFamily = \{ H_{2^i} \mid i \geq 1 \}$, can be defined recursively: for $i \geq 1$, $H_{2^{i+1}} = H_{2^i} \tensor H_{2^i}$, with $H_2$ from \figref{HadamardMatrices} as the base case. where $\tensor$ denotes Kronecker product.\footnote{ Others use a different indexing scheme: $H_2$ is the same as with our scheme (as is $H_4$), but the recursive definition is $H_{2^{i+1}} = H_2 \tensor H_{2^i}$, for $i \geq 1$.
 Thus, for $i \geq 0$, $H_{2^i}$ is a $2^i \times 2^i$ matrix (and thus has $2^{2i}$ entries).
 In contrast, with our indexing scheme, the matrix we call $H_{2^i}$ is a $2^{2^{i-1}} \times 2^{2^{i-1}}$ matrix, for $i \geq 1$ (and thus has $2^{2^i}$ entries).

 Put another way, what we call $H_{2^i}$ would conventionally be known as $H_{2^{2^{i-1}}}$.
-Not only do we avoid having to write a doubly superscripted subscript, we will see in \sectref{ReuseOfGroupings} that the recursive rule ``$H_{2^{i+1}} = H_{2^i} \tensor H_{2^i}$'' fits particularly well with the internal structure of CFLOBDDs. }} \figref{HadamardMatrices} shows $H_2$ and $H_4$, the first two matrices in $\HadamardFamily$.
+Not only do we avoid having to write a doubly superscripted subscript, we will see in \sectref{EncodingHFour} that the recursive rule ``$H_{2^{i+1}} = H_{2^i} \tensor H_{2^i}$'' fits particularly well with the internal structure of CFLOBDDs. } \figref{HadamardMatrices} shows $H_2$ and $H_4$, the first two matrices in $\HadamardFamily$.
 The \emph{Kronecker product} of two matrices is defined as

 Equivalently, $(A \tensor B)_{ii',jj'} = A_{i,j} \times B_{i',j'}$.
 If $A$ is $n \times m$ and $B$ is $n' \times m'$, then $A \otimes B$ is $nn' \times mm'$. \Omit{It is easy to see that the Kronecker product is associative, i.e.,